Panteleimon Ponomarenko: After the war

 He was made First Secretary of the Communist Party of the Kazakh SSR in 1954 before becoming the Soviet ambassador to Poland between 1955 and 1957.
 During his time as ambassador to Poland, he was granted the keys to the Palace of Culture and Science in Warsaw by the Polish authorities.

 From 26 October 1957 to 22 April 1959 Ponomarenko was the Soviet ambassador to India and Nepal, and from 30 June 1959 to 21 June 1962 to the Netherlands.
 During his time as ambassador to Netherlands, he was declared as persona non grata by the Dutch government.
 And in October 1961 Ponomarenko was recalled back to USSR, in connection with the following incident: Soviet scientist Alexei Golub and his wife worked at the Institute of Chemistry of the Academy of Sciences of the USSR in Sverdlovsk, and dealt with the effects of radioactivity on the human body.
 While visiting Netherlands, they decided to ask for political asylum.
 When Golub's wife was taken to the police station at the Amsterdam Schiphol Airport to ask if she also wanted to stay in the Netherlands, ten employees of the Soviet Embassy headed by Ponomarenko broke into the police station and forcibly took her to the Aeroflot office.
 At the same time, during a confrontation with a Dutch police officer, Ponomarenko received a blow to his nose.
-In the end, Golub's wife announced that she wanted to go back to the USSR, and six months later Alexey Golub himself returned back to USSR.
+In the end, Golub's wife announced that she wanted to go back to the USSR, and six months later Alexey Golub himself returned to USSR.

 From 1963 to 1967, Ponomorenko served as the Representative of USSR to the International Atomic Energy Agency in Vienna.
 In his later years, Ponomarenko was a professor at the Institute of Social Sciences under the Central Committee of the CPSU between 1964 and 1974.
 From 1978, he has been a personal pensioner of federal significance.